-Lombard House is a nine-bedded community locked rehabilitation hospital for males with a history of offending behaviour, who have a learning disability and other conditions including autistic spectrum disorders (ASDs), personality disorders and mental illnesses.
+Lombard House is a specialist learning disability rehabilitation service for males with a history of offending behaviour and other conditions including autistic spectrum disorders (ASDs), personality disorders and mental illnesses.

 The main house is able to accommodate seven patients and the Lombard House flats offer an extended care pathway for two patients.

 Our rehabilitation programme teaches patients independence and transferable skills.
 Patients are encouraged to develop their skills in a community setting and individual programmes will vary depending on patients' needs, as they progress through their individual rehabilitation programme.

 Lombard House's specialist treatment programme focuses on supporting patients to work towards independent living.

 Patients are supported to improve their independent daily living skills such as:

 Patients are also supported to participate in the on-site or community-based Real Work Opportunities (RWO) Programme including employment and voluntary placements.

 - Preparation for discharge

 Our absolute priority is to make sure we operate safe and effective services 24/7 and that all staff understand what is required of them to make that happen.
 Click here to read more.